CodeJonesW/Wills_Blog/assets/blog-posts/building-scalable-background-task-system.md

 - **Reliability**: Redis is known for its stability, making it a dependable choice for task management.
 - **Simplicity**: It’s easy to set up and works well with Celery out of the box.

-Other message brokers like RabbitMQ or Amazon SQS are also popular choices, but I choose Redis due to its speed, simplicity and to gain experience.
+Other message brokers like RabbitMQ or Amazon SQS are also popular choices, but I chose Redis due to its speed, simplicity, and to gain experience.

 ## Why Celery Needs a Message Broker